 - When managing a myopic toddler, early optical correction is vital to prevent amblyopia, prioritising visual clarity and full time wear of the correction.
 Most colleagues in this discussion advocated single vision spectacles as the first choice for this child.

-- In pediatric high myopia, initial co-management with ophthalmology is prudent, to rule out any potential systemic co-morbidities.
-Ongoing co-management of these cases can also be needed if there are co-morbidities, retinal health concerns or if your scope of practice requires this additional support.
+- In pediatric high myopia, initial co-management with ophthalmology is critical, to rule out any potential systemic co-morbidities.
+Ongoing co-management of these cases will be needed if there are co-morbidities, retinal health concerns and/or if your scope of practice requires this additional support.

 - When children are this myopic at this young an age, parents need to be aware of the lifelong commitment to managing the myopia that will inevitably progress.